snovakovic/s.js/README.md

 It's just friendly defined name for screen size.

-Here is the list of default screen sizes, that match bootstrap media query breakpoints:
+Here is the list of default screen sizes(based on bootstrap breakpoints):
 ```javascript
        //default screen sizes
 		screenSizes = [